OptimistikSAS/OIBus/README.md

 - Several **North** connectors that will be able to transfer the data to application such as OIAnalytics, Rest API, Timeseries databases, MQTT broker...

+You can know more about OIBus by reading [our documentation](https://oibus.optimistik.com/).

 ## Build and deploy step
 * **Fork** the OIBus repository and clone it.
 Be sure to have NodeJS and npm installed (LTS versions).
 * **Install** the node dependencies : `npm install`